What Is Dog Dry Skin?

 Some dogs with dry skin have no symptoms, while others might constantly itch or develop severe scaling.
 In severe cases, your dog may develop lesions and open sores that weep a clear fluid on his body.

 - This wash uses the hydrating properties of soothing oats and aloe that replenishes the skin’s natural moisture while conditioning the fur.
-Prevent matting and irritation, and keep your pup happy with each bath.

 What Are Some Causes of Dry Skin in Dogs?